When this happens...

 Action is the task that follows automatically within your WooCommerce integrations.

-Creates a new Coupon.
+Creates a new coupon in your WooCommerce store.

 Creates a new Customer.

-Creates a new Order.
+Creates a new order.

 Creates a new Order Note.